lragnarsson/Emerald-Engine/project_specification.md

 ## Description

 The project will result in a tech demo.
 The tech demo will illustrate the deffered renderer, preferably with many objects and light sources.
-The demo will be written in C++, and implemented using at least some parts of the following libraries:
+The demo will be written in C++ with OpenGL 3.2+, and implemented using at least some parts of the following libraries:

 * SDL2 (https://www.libsdl.org/)
 * glM (http://glm.g-truc.net/0.9.7/index.html).